 On the other hand, if your niche is related to food, DIY or other niches where you must show the end product.
 Then, you must pay attention to the pictures.

-However, if you want to know free websites for stock photos, then you can check out 20 websites to download free stock photos here.
+However, if you want to explore free websites, then you can check out 20 websites to download free stock photos from here.